Accelerated gradient methods with absolute and relative noise in the gradient: Some motivation for inexact gradients

 \section{Some motivation for inexact gradients}

-In this section we describe only two directions where inexact gradient play an important role.
-We emphasise that although the results below are not new, the way they are presented is of some value in our opinion and can be useful for specialist in these directions.
+In this section, we describe two, among many others, research directions where inexact gradients play an important role.
+We emphasise that, although the results below are not new, the way they are presented is of some value in our opinion and can be useful for the specialists in these directions.

-\subsection{Gradient-free methods}
+\subsection{\textbf{Gradient-free methods}}

-In this section we consider convex optimization problem:
+In this subsection, we consider convex optimization problem:

-In some applications we do not have an access to gradient $\nabla f(x)$ of target function, but can calculate the value of\footnote{Note, that the approach describe above required that function values should be available not only in $Q$, but also in some (depends on approach we used) vicinity of $Q$.
-This problem can be solved in a two different ways.
-The first one is ``margins inward approach'' \cite{beznosikov2020gradient}.
-The second one is ``continuation'' $f$ to $\RR^n$ with preserving of convexity and Lipschitz continuity \cite{risteski2016algorithms}: $f_{new}(x):= f\left(\text{proj}_Q(x)\right) + \alpha\min_{y\in Q}\|x - y\|_2$.} $f(x)$ with accuracy $\delta_f$ \cite{conn2009introduction}: In this case there exist different conceptions for full gradient estimation (see \cite{berahas2019theoretical} and references there in).
-For example (below we assuming that $f$ has $L_p$-Lipschitz $p$-order derivatives in 2-norm), \begin{itemize} \item \textbf{($p$-order finite-differences)}
+where $Q$ is a convex and closed set.
+In some applications we do not have an access to the gradient $\nabla f(x)$ of the objective function, but we can calculate the value \footnote{The approach we describe requires that the function values are available not only in $Q$, but also in some (depends on a particular approach) vicinity of $Q$.
+This problem can be solved in two different ways.
+The first one is ``slightly shrink the feasible set'' approach \cite{beznosikov2020gradient}.
+The second one is ``continuation'' of $f$ to $\RR^n$ preserving its convexity and Lipschitz continuity \cite{risteski2016algorithms}: $f_{new}(x):= f\left(\text{proj}_Q(x)\right) + \alpha\min_{y\in Q}\|x - y\|_2$.} of $f(x)$ with accuracy $\delta_f$ \cite{conn2009introduction}, i.e., one can evaluate $\tilde{f}(x)$ s.t.

+\pd{An interesting question in this setting is as follows.
+If the accuracy $\delta_f$ of the approximation can be controlled, how should it be chosen in order to guarantee a desired accuracy $\varepsilon$ when solving problem \eqref{eq:pr_st}?
+A related question is what is the largest level of noise $\delta_f$ such that the algorithm can still achieve a desired accuracy $\varepsilon$?}

+In the considered setting, a number of options exists for approximating the gradient, see, e.g., \cite{berahas2021theoretical} and references therein.
+We consider the following examples, assuming that $f$ has $L_p$-Lipschitz $p$-th order derivatives w.r.t. the \pd{Euclidean} norm. \begin{itemize} \item \textbf{($p$-th order finite-differences).} In this case, the gradient approximation is constructed via finite differences of inexact values $\tilde{f}(x)$, which, e.g., in the case of $p=2$ lead to the following approximation to the $i$-th partial derivative

+where $e_i$ is the $i$-th coordinate vector and $h>0$ is a parameter.
+For general values of $p$, we have that \eqref{inexact} holds with